jeanbarbier/jeanbarbier/index.md

 # Hello

 I'm Jean Barbier, a Research Scientist / Associate Professor in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
-I'm also affiliated to the the [Department of Data Science at SISSA, Trieste](https://datascience.sissa.it/).
+I'm also affiliated to the [Theoretical and Scientific Data Science group at SISSA, Trieste](https://datascience.sissa.it/).

 ![logos](./docs/logos.png)